cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-philippe-scorsolini/index.md

 out for a position working on a Kubernetes controller for it, he accepted right away.
 That operator of course is now known as CloudNativePG.
-"Once it was open-sourced, although I wasn’t working on it full-time anymore, they honored me by making me a maintainer."
+"Once it was open-sourced, although I wasn’t working on it full-time anymore, they made me a maintainer, which I feel honored by."

 His first contribution to the project was small, just adding a name to the metrics port to allow it to be easily discovered by the Prometheus